Which one would we choose?

 So that means 1 extra brush head in the box with the 3000.

-Aside from the price, which we will cover shortly, the other key difference is that the Pro 3 3000 comes supplied with a travel case.
+Aside from the price, which I will cover shortly, the other key difference is that the Pro 3 3000 comes supplied with a travel case.

 It is a fairly basic, yet functional case that holds the brush handle and up to 2 brush heads.